Decorative neutral curve divider

-That big six-figure OTE in a job description can be exciting, but it’s also just a number on a page until you understand what’s behind it.
-On-Target Earnings is the total pay a company promises if you meet all your sales targets for the year.
-It’s a blend of a stable base salary and a variable commission that you have to earn.
-Before you get attached to that potential income, you need to ask the right questions.
-Is the quota achievable?
-What percentage of the team actually hits their target?
-Understanding whats ote is the first step to figuring out if a role offers a realistic opportunity or just an empty promise.
+That big six-figure OTE in a job description is designed to catch your eye.
+But before you get too excited, you need to know what’s really behind that number.
+On-Target Earnings is the total pay a company promises if you hit 100% of your sales targets for the year.
+It’s a blend of a stable base salary and a variable commission you have to earn.
+But is that quota realistic?
+How many people on the team actually hit their target?
+Understanding how OTE works is the first step to figuring out if a role offers a genuine opportunity or just an empty promise.

 Key Takeaways